 Why should I report a concern?

-If you have information that involves possible fraud, corruption, collusion, coercion or obstruction in World Bank Group-supported activities or against World Bank Group staff, the World Bank Group’s Integrity Vice Presidency (INT) may be able to help address your concerns.
+If you have information that involves possible fraud, corruption, collusion, coercion or obstruction in World Bank-supported activities or against World Bank staff, the World Bank’s Integrity Vice Presidency (INT) may be able to help address your concerns.

 How do I report?

 The Integrity Complaint Form is the best way to send a report to INT.
 When you click on the link to the form, you will be taken to a secure website managed by INT.
 Please make sure to provide a detailed summary of your concerns or allegations.
 The “Guide Questions” can help you fill out the form.
 You also have the option to upload supporting documents when you submit the form.